Green and Resilient European Excellence Network for Smart MED SMEs

 - During the 3-year programme, three calls for funding were organised to support 25 individual projects with a total budget of €2.4 million.

 - This project will be relevant to set up collaboration initiatives in the textile sector focusing on sustainability, in particular identifying solution for establishing sustainable business development practices for SME and for the development of value chains and setting up transnational cooperation patterns.
-(FR), SmartX aimed to boost smart textiles innovation to develop an end-to-end smart textiles manufacturing value chain in Europe and help drive promising prototypes faster to market.
+(EN), SmartX aimed to boost smart textiles innovation to develop an end-to-end smart textiles manufacturing value chain in Europe and help drive promising prototypes faster to market.

 - Building a strong sustainable community is the underlying long-term objective of the Programme, to foster interaction and collaboration within the European smart textile industry.
 A series of focused workshops have taken place throughout the EU and allow professionals to gain and share advanced knowledge and state-of-the-art technological solutions.